 Brandywine Springs Park (near Newport).
 Take a hike down the hill and visit the vestiges of a once-famous early 20th century amusement park.
 This spot is so far from the beaten path that not many Delawareans even know about it!

 Visit a farmer’s market.
 Delaware residents know that the perfect place for in-season produce and handcrafted goods is one of its farmers markets.
 Near the beaches, check out the Historic Lewes Farmers Market, the Rehoboth Beach Farmers Market and the Riverwalk Farmers Market in Milford.
 Upstate, Highland Orchards is a top tucked-away treat.

-Pick crabs at Sambo’s or Boondocks.
+Pick crabs at Sambo’s.
 You don’t really know Delaware until you’ve picked a fresh, hot steamed blue-claw crab at an authentic crabhouse, and these are two of the best.
 Get ready to get delightfully messy.

 Enjoy a unique nature getaway.
 Northern Delaware has quite a few secluded gems of natural beauty, but two stand out as special – Ashland Nature Center and Mount Cuba Center, both scenic and lush and full of activities.